 AWS is recognized as one of the leading Cloud Service Providers.
-One of the major reasons why AWS tops when it comes to cloud computing platforms is that it provides an easy and interactive way to access and manage Amazon Web Services, through AWS Management Console.
-In this blog on Amazon AWS Management Console, we will go through all the steps to understand how we can manage and use Amazon Web Services using AWS Console.
+One of the major reasons why AWS tops when it comes to Cloud Computing platforms is that it provides an easy and interactive way to access and manage Amazon Web Services, through AWS Management Console.
+In this blog on Amazon AWS Management Console, you will be going through all the steps to understand how you can manage and use Amazon Web Services using AWS Console.

-Before we move forward, here’s a video from Intellipaat on AWS:
+Before moving forward, here’s a video from Intellipaat on AWS:

 AWS provides around 70 different services that are categorized under different domains such as Compute, Storage, Database, Networking, and many more.
-Using these services, we can transform our applications to be highly scalable and can easily deploy them in the cloud.
-To use and manage Amazon Web Services, we have AWS Management Console.
+Using these services, you can transform your applications to be highly scalable and can easily deploy them in the cloud.
+To use and manage Amazon Web Services, you have AWS Management Console.
 AWS Management Console is basically a web application that allows users to access and manage any of the resources/services running on the AWS infrastructure.
 It also provides information related to billing and more.

 Following is the list of some of the tasks that you can perform using AWS Management Console: